taegeonum/tempest/README.md

 1. local : true / false
   - Is this local mode or cluster mode. default is true
+  - To run in cluster mode, you need to setup the Storm cluster.

 2. app_name: MTSSTopology / NaiveTopology / WordGroupingMTSSTopology / WordGroupingNaiveTopology
   - MTSSTopology: Top-k wordcount in mtss topology